VictoriaT87/level_up_loot_vt/README.md

 <br>

 ### Lighthouse Testing
+#### Desktop
 ![Lighthouse Metrics](documentation/images/lighthouse-desktop.png)
-  - Testing on desktop originally gave a low Accesibility score with an 87.
-The reason for this was because the contrast on the blue colour I had originally chosen did not have a suffiecient contrast ratio.
+- Testing on desktop initially resulted in a low Accessibility score of 87.
+This was due to the insufficient contrast ratio of the blue color I had originally chosen.
-  - By using the linked colour contrast checker in Lighthouse, I was able to see I neeeded to change this blue to a darker colour.
+- To address this issue, I used a color contrast checker in Lighthouse and discovered that I needed to change the blue color to a darker shade.
-  - I then checked the rest of the colours on the page - specifically the Categories section and realised I needed to change the contrast on these too.
-My fix for that was to add a drop shadow on the text.
+- I also checked the colors used in the Categories section and realized that I needed to improve the contrast there as well.
+To resolve this, I added a drop shadow effect to the text.
-  - After these fixes, my metrics were as shown in the top image.
-99 Performance, 98 Accessibility, 92 Best Practices, 100 SEO.
+- After implementing these fixes, the updated metrics showed significant improvements: 99 Performance, 98 Accessibility, 92 Best Practices, and 100 SEO.

 - ![Lighthouse Metrics](documentation/images/lighthouse-desktop-accessibility.png)
 - ![Lighthouse Metrics](documentation/images/lighthouse-contrast.png)

 <br>

+#### Mobile

- - On mobile, the performace is 86.
-This was originally lower because of a cumulative layout shift of 0.219.
-Recommendations for this were to add width and height to images and change the images to .webp format.
+- On mobile, the performance score is 93.
+Initially, it was lower due to a cumulative layout shift (CLS) of 0.219.
+To address this, recommendations were provided to add width and height attributes to images and convert the images from .jpg to .webp format.
- - To change images from .jpg to .webp I used the website [WEBP Converter](https://cloudconvert.com/webp-converter).
+- To convert the images from .jpg to .webp, I used the [WEBP Converter](https://cloudconvert.com/webp-converter) website.
- - I also changed the background image on the Hero section of the index page to a smaller version to try and help with the CLS.
+- Additionally, I changed the background image on the Hero section of the index page to a smaller version in order to mitigate the CLS issue.
- - The main issues with this low rating is because Lighthouse recommends to use HTTP2, which I am unable to change because the website is hosted on Heroku.
+- The main challenges with achieving a higher rating are related to Lighthouse's recommendation to use HTTP2, which is not within my control as the website is hosted on Heroku.
- - There is also an issue with "Reduced unused JavaScript" which then lists Stripe, AWS, Mailchimp and jQuery.
-These are all included in the base template, so unless I split them out to use only with each app they're associated with (and this would be massively time consuming for me to figure out), I have decided to leave it as is and include screenshots.
+- There is also an issue related to "Reduced unused JavaScript," which specifically mentions Stripe, AWS, Mailchimp, and jQuery.
+Since these libraries are included in the base template and separating them would require significant time and effort, I have chosen to leave them as they are and provide screenshots as evidence.

 ![Lighthouse Metrics](documentation/images/lighthouse-mobile.png)
 ![Lighthouse Metrics](documentation/images/lighthouse-mobile-perf.png)